Additional Bond Information

 Will programs such as the Center for Excellence in Career and Technical Education at AAHS be available to all students?

-• Yes, depending upon the program, students could remain enrolled in their neighborhood school to attend programming at the Center for Excellence at Air Academy High School.
+Yes, depending upon the program, students could remain enrolled in their neighborhood school and attend programming at the Center for Excellence at Air Academy High School.

 How much funding did The Classical Academy and New Summit Charter Academy receive from the 2016 bond that passed in District 20?